FB

 What Bolts For DIY? – Bolts 101

 The screw concept originated only a few hundred years BC according to the Bolt Science History page.
-While the concept is so common now, it wasn’t until mass production a little more than a 150 years ago that things began to standardize and become widespread.
+While the concept is so common now, it was not until mass production a little more than a 150 years ago that things began to standardize and become widespread.

-I don’t normally think of our modern bolts as a “newer” technology, but in the course of world history, it’s really not that old.
+I don’t normally think of our modern bolts as a “newer” technology, but in the course of world history, it is really not that old.
 The usefulness is evidence everywhere.
-Hardly a household in the world doesn’t have a screwdriver or a wrench or pliers of some type for tightening or loosening screws.
+Hardly a household in the world does not have a screwdriver or a wrench or pliers of some type for tightening or loosening screws.

 This page for Bolts 101 gives the basics.